 New York City locals know how difficult it can be to find someplace to go that’s actually open on Christmas Day (December 25).
 So here’s a roundup of a things to do in the city that sound like fun, whether you live in New York or are here for a visit, and whether you celebrate the holiday, or not.

-Wax on with the Madame.
+7. Wax on with the Madame.
 Madame Tussauds Wax Museum in New York City is open on all holidays, with extended hours during Christmas and New Year’s Day.
 It takes approximately an hour and half to complete a visit of Madame Tussauds celebrity wax sculptures, including SCREAM, the interactive horror experience with live actors (appropriate for anyone age 12 or older), Cinema 4D, and Behind the Scenes.
-You can probably even get Madame Tussauds discount tickets if you get them in online advance.
 Madame Tussards is located at 234 W 42 Street, New York, NY.
 Discount parking is available at IKON/Global Garage (143 West 40th St, between Broadway and 7th Ave) when you validate your parking ticket at Madame Tussauds admissions area.

-Believe it (or not).
+8. Believe it (or not).
 Ripley’s Believe It or Not!
 Times Square Odditorium is open on December 25 from 9am – 1am.
-(You can save on tickets here.)
 The New York City attraction, located in the heart of Times Square, Manhattan, features more than twenty unbelievable galleries of interactive and archival exhibits.You can get Ripley’s discount tickets for 22 percent off online.
 Info & Tickets.